marinp1/patrikmarin.fi-legacy/README.md

 Currently CI runs only linter as no tests are defined.
 Tests could probably be added for testing redis cache and API calls.

 ## Deployment
 Application is hosted on [Heroku](https://www.heroku.com/), update to master branch will automatically trigger a new deployment.
+Beta version of the site is available at [www.beta.patrikmarin.fi](http://www.beta.patrikmarin.fi) which is based on the dev-branch.
+Beta site has no SSL configured as it's a different Heroku application.

 Simply creating a dyno with attached [Heroku Redis](https://elements.heroku.com/addons/heroku-redis) add-on and pushing to heroku will work fine.